 Admissions candidacy requires that every applicant either be a high school graduate or have earned a high school equivalency diploma (GED/HiSET).
-Home-schooled students must demonstrate successful completion of a secondary school education in a home school setting and meet state diploma requirements.
 Proficiency in certain academic areas is a basic requirement for entrance to the College.
 Successful candidates for admission will follow a college preparatory course of study prior to applying to Nichols.